-One of the Seven Wonders of Illinois, The Park consists of over 1,500 acres, including the Sangamon River, floodplains, lowland and upland forests, a meadow, a 30-acre demonstration prairie and over 14 miles of hiking trails.
+Allerton Park consists of over 1,500 acres, including the Sangamon River, floodplains, lowland and upland forests, a meadow, a 30-acre demonstration prairie and over 14 miles of hiking trails.
 Allerton’s Natural Areas comprise 95% of the Park and constitute one of the most valuable forests in Illinois.

-Allerton Park is one of only three areas in central Illinois with over 500 acres of contiguous forest, and has long been recognized as one of the state’s most significant natural areas.
+Allerton is one of only three areas in central Illinois with over 500 acres of contiguous forest, and has long been recognized as one of the state’s most significant natural areas.
 Large forested tracts are important breeding areas for many neotropical migrant birds whose populations have declined dramatically as forest fragmentation has created smaller and more isolated woodlots.